richardshuai/atomworks-caliby/README.md

 Like in (1), you will then need to create a `.env` file (see: `.env.sample`) with a path to the CCD that you wish to use.

-## 3. Using `cifutils` in your apptainer environment
+## 3. Using `atomworks.io` in your apptainer environment
-This is recommended if you are developing a project that will use `cifutils` as a dependency and you want to use tools from `cifutils` within your project's code.
+This is recommended if you are developing a project that will use `atomworks.io` as a dependency and you want to use tools from `atomworks.io` within your project's code.
 This option will be the preferred option for code developers.

 **For existing apptainers**:
-You need to add `cifutils/src` to your apptainer environment's PYTHONPATH.
+You need to add `atomworks.io/src` to your apptainer environment's PYTHONPATH.
 You can do this by running the following command in your apptainer environment:
 ```bash
 export PYTHONPATH=$PWD/src:$PYTHONPATH